History of Watford Gap services

 The Times, 1961

-A couple of months after opening, Blue Boar were complaining that the services were too small and needed to be extended.
+A couple of months after opening, Blue Boar were complaining that the service area was too small and needed to be extended.
 Approximately twice as much traffic was using it as had been predicted.
 Vending machines were introduced in a desperate bid to manage queues.

-In 1963, the AA stopped endorsing the restaurant here.
+The AA stopped endorsing the restaurant in 1963.
 Complaints peaked, with customers describing its "poor lighting", lack of staff and a 2d charge for paper towels in the toilets.
 All drinks were served in disposable cups.
-In 1965, the waitress service restaurant went entirely self-service, reducing operating costs and service times.
+In 1965, the waitress service restaurant went entirely self-service, reducing operating costs and service times, which attracted further complaints.
+The forecourt was rebuilt at this time. £66,000 was spent on refurbishment within the first few years.

-In 1977 Egon Ronay rated the service area as poor.
-He said it was clean and appreciated the hanging baskets, but described some of the food as "nasty".
-In 1986, Which? said the restaurant was "small but comfortable", and that the services were "drab but clean".
+In 1972 Egon Ronay rated the service area as appalling, calling it "the worst in nearly every way".
+He described some of the food as "nasty", criticising the paper plates and the "awful music".
+In 1986, Which? said the restaurant was "small but comfortable", and that the facilities "drab but clean".
 It was serving about 4,000 people a day.
-A 1989 survey by Auto Express described Watford Gap as "a restaurant like a works canteen with mushy baked beans and soggy peas and old and dirty toilets".
+A 1989 survey by Auto Express described Watford Gap as "a restaurant like a works canteen with mushy baked beans and soggy peas and old and dirty toilets", while a visit from Egon Ronay that year called it "appalling" and "the ideal place to start your diet".

 From opening, Watford Gap was often believed to be the UK's busiest service area.
-It held this status until the M40 opened in 1991, at which point the balance began to tip.
+It held this status until the 1980s, when Hilton Park began to claim the title.
+The opening of the M40 in 1991 would have conclusively tipped the balance.

 Whereas Newport Pagnell was out to impress families, Watford Gap wanted to be cheap and cheerful.
 This was particularly popular with young men, the demographic which was benefiting most from the new motorway, who nicknamed it 'The Blue Boar'.
 The transport cafés made a popular meeting point for those using the motorway both for work and socially.
+Management complained of late night "hooliganism" in 1965.
 It offered a real blend of cultures, from lorry drivers to celebrities.

-The services were built a few miles from the northern end of the original section of the M1.
+The service area was built a few miles from the northern end of the original section of the M1.
 This caused travellers from London to treat Watford Gap as a gateway to the end of southern England, and this invisible division continues today.

 Those who live south of the line claim that there is no culture or sophistication north of Watford Gap, and those north of it claim that the line forms the boundary of humour, humility and humanity.
 People will also refer to things as being "the best this side of Watford Gap".
 That phrase has gone on to be mistaken for the more well-known Watford in Hertfordshire.

 Roy Harper once released a song titled Watford Gap with the chorus "Watford Gap, Watford Gap, a plate of grease and a load of crap" - the full lyrics can be found on Genius.
 It was on his album 'Bullinamingvase', but was dropped after Blue Boar allegedly threatened to sue.
-Some sources claim the song was dropped as a member of his EMI board also worked for the services.
-Either way, a full version of the song is very hard to get hold of.
+Some sources claim the song was dropped as a member of his EMI board also worked for the service area.
+Either way, a full version of the song is difficult to get hold of.

 In 2009 a petition was created to have 'Watford Gap' added to the Oxford English Dictionary for its association with the north-south divide.

 As of 2021, some internal documents still say the site is owned by Blue Boar.
-Roadchef, the actual owner, usually reference Watford Gap in their company description, calling it "iconic" and saying they are "proud" to own it.
+Roadchef, the actual owner, usually give a shout-out to Watford Gap in their company description, calling it "iconic" and saying they are "proud" to own it.

 50th Anniversary Celebrations